cssninjaStudio/tairo/.demo/modules/documentation/content/shuriken-ui/forms/autocomplete.md

 title: Floating label
 demo: '#examples/autocomplete/label-float.vue'
 ---
-Autocompletes can have a material desin style floating label using the `labelFloat` prop.
+Autocompletes can have a material design style floating label using the `labelFloat` prop.
 ::